 Minor burns may be soothed with an application of cold water.
 Blistered, charred, or deadened skin should receive prompt medical attention—in these instances, call emergency services.
 If the children’s clothing catches fire, instruct them to stop, drop, and roll to smother the flames.

 When fire strikes, the babysitter and children should head to the nearest neighbor’s home and call for emergency help from there.
 Do not hang up the phone until instructed to do so.
 Notify 911 if anyone is left inside.
 Firefighters must know who’s inside immediately upon entering the scene.

 Fire Damage Cleanup

 Skilled technicians arrive onsite quickly to begin the restoration process.
 Emergency pre-cleaning, wall and ceiling cleaning and content cleaning are performed.
-Odor removal is included in comprehensive fire and smoke damage restoration services.
+Odor removal is included in comprehensive fire restoration services.
 Avoid the permanent damage smoke causes by immediately calling restoration professionals to tackle the cleanup once the fire department extinguishes the fire.